variegated-coffee/serde-postcard-ts/README.md

 # serde-postcard-ts

-TypeScript implementation of the [postcard](https://github.com/jamesmunns/postcard) serialization format.
+TypeScript implementation of the [postcard](https://github.com/jamesmunns/postcard) serialization format created by [James Munns](https://github.com/jamesmunns).

 ## About

-Postcard is a compact, non-self-describing binary serialization format based on the Serde data model.
-This library provides a type-safe TypeScript implementation that leverages TypeScript's strong typing to ensure correct serialization and deserialization.
+**Postcard** is a compact, non-self-describing binary serialization format based on the Serde data model, originally created by [James Munns](https://github.com/jamesmunns) for the Rust ecosystem.
+This library provides a type-safe TypeScript implementation that aims to be wire-format compatible with the original Rust implementation, allowing TypeScript and Rust applications to exchange binary data seamlessly.

+This TypeScript implementation leverages TypeScript's strong typing system to ensure correct serialization and deserialization while maintaining compatibility with the excellent work done on the original postcard format.

 ## Installation